Biologics: Projects and Folders

 • Scroll down to the ID/Name Settings section.

 • Enter the prefix to use.
-You will see a preview of what a Naming Pattern with the prefix applied might look like using a representative example, Blood-${GenId}:
+You will see a preview of what a name generated with the Naming Pattern with the prefix applied might look like using a representative example, Blood-${GenId}:

 • Click Apply Prefix to apply it.